margOnline/tic_tac_toe/README.md

 ## Approach

 The original codebase was difficult to follow and not well organised.
 The first steps were to create a test suite and modularise the code to make it more readable.
 The second step was to enable the game to be run.
-I chose to run the game where both players were 'computers' as this because it was the simplest to implement.
+I chose to run the game where both players were 'computers' because it was the simplest to implement and allowed proof of my approach.

 The current codebase is now in a state where new features can be added more easily.